 When we drive through French villages or small towns there is nobody around and the houses look deserted as though they were abducted but the truth is they are hibernating!!
 If you listen carefully or sometimes there is no need as you will hear conversations or other hustle and bustle while they go through the routines of French life.

 In an attempt to keep warm or to cool down.
-In France the people use their shutters as a manual control of temperature but the younger generation with their busy lifestyles are starting to see this as a chore and with modern windows and doors it is less necessary.
+In France, the people use their shutters as manual control of temperature but the younger generation with their busy lifestyles are starting to see this as a chore and with modern windows and doors it is less necessary.

 Our Coloured Conclusion